Lay-Dawg/CMPG-323-Overview-32043996/README.md

 # Branching Strategy
 A GitHub Flow branching strategy will be used for the projects development.
 **Where:**
 *A Primary branch where all code will be branched off from.
-This is the Master Branch.*
+This is the Master Branch.* <br>
-*New Branches will be created for bugs and features.
+*New Branches will be created for bugs and features. <br>
-*When code is reviewed and approved it will be merged to the Master Branch and deployed to the Master Branch.
+*When code is reviewed and approved it will be merged to the Master Branch and deployed to the Master Branch. <br>

 # Git Ignore
 By ignoring certain files when commiting projects to GitHub Repositories, will allow the protection of confidential information from being leaked or tracked for that matter.